dstar55/100-words-design-patterns-java/README.md

 This implementation may have issues in multi-threaded environment, but in such situation we have to synchronize method getInstance(), or put that method inside synchronize block.

+In addition to lazy initialization technique, we can have eager initialization technique, where instance is created during class loading.
+Eager initialization can be implemented using static initialization or static block where exception can be handled.

 * Known uses